FAQ for grad workers

 See below for answers to questions that may be of interest to graduate workers.
 Email us if you have questions that aren’t answered below!

-Graduate NYU workers recognized as part of the bargaining unit by New York University are covered by the contract:
+Graduate NYU workers recognized as part of the bargaining unit by New York University are covered by the contract and eligible to join the union:

 • Graduate students (Master’s/Ph.D.) who teach classes or have appointed teaching assistantships or laboratory assistantships (except Ph.D. student adjuncts beyond the 7th year and MBA candidates at Stern)